mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 "main.py" or "boot.py" for that), but can be stopped anytime via terminal in the same way as with "run" command above - connect and Ctrl-C or soft-reset into REPL_.

+``main.py`` can also be compiled into an `.mpy module file`_ to take less storage space on the flash and start faster - see `Setup to auto-run efficiently as .mpy file`_ section below for that.

-See `Repository contents`_ section below for more information on other optional files.
+See `Repository contents`_ below for more information on other optional files.

 .. _main.py script: main.py
 .. _Micropython firmware: https://docs.micropython.org/